 - How to Make Mornings the Best Part of Your Day

 If you have been following this blog, I’m sure you are familiar with this name!
 Kevan joined Buffer as a content crafter and is now our director of marketing.

 - How to Get the Content Marketing Job You’ve Always Wanted

 - Content Tips for Busy People: 30 Content Marketing Tips You Can Implement in an Afternoon

 33. Alfred Lua

 I hope it’s alright for me to share my personal blog here, too!
-I’m currently working on both marketing and community building projects at Buffer.
-To improve my writing skills, I have started to post about once a week on my personal blog.
+I’m currently working on product marketing here at Buffer and I blog about product and marketing strategies on my personal site.